jlab-hep/localdb-docs/docs/installation.md

 $ git clone https://gitlab.cern.ch/YARR/localdb-tools.git
 ```

+!!!
+Warning
-_Some Local DB functions are not available yet in master buranch._<br>
+    Some Local DB functions are not available yet in master buranch.<br>
-_Please change to devel branch if want to use._
+    Please change to devel branch if want to use.

 ## Installation for centOS7